 - 3. Get an overall overview of the mortality by using stat.table to tabulate no. deaths, person-years and the crude mortality rate by sex. - 4.
-If we want to assess how mortality depends on age, calendar time and duration, we should in principle split the follow-up along all three time scales.
-In practice it is sufficient to split it along one of the time-scales and then just use the value of each of the time-scales at the left endpoint of the intervals.
-Use splitLexis to split the follow-up along the age-axis in sutiable intervals:
+If we want to assess how mortality depends on age, calendar time and duration or how it relates to population mortality, we should in principle split the follow-up along all three time scales.
+In practice it is sufficient to split it along one of the time-scales and then use the value of each of the time-scales at the left endpoint of the intervals.
+Use splitLexis (or splitMulti from the popEpi package) to split the follow-up along the age-axis in sutiable intervals (here set to 1/2 year, but really immaterial as long as it is small):